pkhoueiry/wes_somatic_gatk/README.md

     FastQC v0.11.5
     BWA 0.7.17-r1194-dirty
     Cutadapt 1.18
-    Samtools 1.8 – should be installed in the PATH GATK-4.0.11.0
+    Samtools 1.8 – should be in the PATH
+    GATK-4.0.11.0
     Tabix 0.2.5

 Also, you should download the human reference genome and create its index using BWA.
-In addition, some databases should be downloaded too:
+In addition, some databases used for annotating the output should be downloaded too:

     dbsnp
     phase1snps